hwipl/blog/drafts/tc-bpf_from_c/README.md

 4. Remove qdisc on network interface

-TODO: add reference to code snippets?
-This document ends with a list of complete code snippets?
-At the end of this document, you can find complete code snippets in the last sections?
+Steps 2,3 and 4 require communication with TC inside the kernel.
+So, there is an additional section describing the TC Netlink interface before them.
+Also, you can find complete code snippets at the end of this document.

 ## Creating a BPF Program